petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 For processing data from my
 [first experiment](https://github.com/UNH-CORE/RVAT-baseline),
-I wrote purely procedural code, since I was weening myself off of MATLAB at the time, which at that point didn't have any OOP capabilities, as far as I know.
+I wrote procedural code, since I was weening myself off of MATLAB at the time, which at that point didn't have any OOP capabilities, as far as I know.
-But for the [next](https://github.com/UNH-CORE/RVAT-Re-dep), I had this idea that I should be writing in the OOP style, because, I dunno, it was an option?
+But for the [next](https://github.com/UNH-CORE/RVAT-Re-dep), I had this idea that I should be writing in the OOP style, because, I dunno, it was an option, and smart people did it?

 Anyway, I am going to do something that usually induces plenty of cringe and look at some old code, analyzing these two projects to see if